thanks-to-it/easy-referral-for-woocommerce/readme.txt

 * IP Comparing
 * Cookie Searching
 * Filter Referrals by Period
+* Manage the URL param
 * Support

+= What are Referral Codes? =
+Referral Codes are unique per user will be used by Referrers to create a URL that once shared and visited will reward the Referrer if the Referee makes a purchase.

 = What is a Referrer? =
 A Referrer is a Customer that can share a special URL of the site with other users

 = What is a Referee? =
 A Referee is an user that accesses a special URL of the site shared by a Referrer and makes a purchase

+= What is a Referral? =
+Referrals are the proof that a Referee visited a URL shared by a Referrer and has made a purchase.

 = Is there an option to pay the Referrers? =
 No, this plugin, at least for now, can't be used to pay the Referrers.
 It will simply collect their payment details.